LordAlucard90/TypeScript-Tutorial/01 - Typification/readme.md

   Yes = "YES",
 }
 ```
-thier values can be revese mapped:
+their values can be reverse mapped:
 ```typescript
 enum Enum {
   A,